 Since your tweets are private, you will be notified is someone tries to follow you.
 You can either approve or reject their request.

 Once you approved, new followers will be able to see your protected tweets.
-But they can’t use the Retweet button on them to retweet or quote tweet your tweets as they are private.
+But they can’t see the Retweet button on them to retweet or quote tweet as they are private.

 3. Not searchable